dailymuse/mithril-coat/README.md

 ```

 ### coat.getParams()
 Gets the current query parameters in the url.
 This function can only be called after `coat.setRoutes` has been called.
-Returns a maping of query parameter keys to their respective values.
+Returns a mapping of query parameter keys to their respective values.

 ### coat.updateRoute(route, params, shouldReplaceHistory)
 Routes to the new route and the query parameters listed.